openstack-archive/surveil/doc/source/webui/directives/actionbar.rst

 More
 ****

-Implemented but unused for the moment
+Unused for the moment

 Recheck
 *******

-Make recheck on objects selected with a checkbox (see table checkbox attribute)
+Adds a recheck button that will launch a recheck command for all selected items (see table checkbox attribute)

 .. code-block:: javascript